 - the relevant supporting documents (OEE work product(s) and OEE allowed claims);

 - a request for examination and payment of the prescribed fee if such a request has yet to be made; and,

-- an authorization to make the application open to public inspection if the application is currently not public.
+- a request to make the application open to public inspection if the application is currently not public.

 The PPH request form should be the uppermost document to ensure that the request is correctly processed.
 All subsequent correspondence with the office must be clearly identified as relating to a PPH application to ensure that the correspondence is correctly processed.
 This can be done by clearly marking each part of your submission with the term "PPH", preferably in the upper right corner of each page.

 Note: All required documents, including any request for examination and/or request to make the application be open to public inspection should be sent under the same cover in order to avoid processing delays.

 Is a completed claim correspondence table required even if the claims amended with the PPH request are identical to the allowed/granted Office of Earlier Examination (OEE) claims?

 Yes.
 If a claim correspondence table is not submitted and the examiner cannot easily ascertain the correspondence without it, the PPH request will not be granted.